tudocomp/tudocomp/docs/Documentation.md

 or some std library types, you can use the pre-defined `sandbox_tests.cpp` file.
 Changes to that file are intended to only be local to the current developer machine, and will not be committed into GIT.

-> TODO: first occurrence of GIT. should we add some kind of commit-etiquette before?
+>> *TODO*: first occurrence of GIT. should we add some kind of commit-etiquette before?

 Otherwise, for permanent testing, we create a new source file and register it in the `CMakeLists.txt`.
 Here, we add the file `/test/example_tests.cpp`...